ericentin/repg2/README.md

   * pg2 is started under the [kernel_safe_sup](https://github.com/erlang/otp/blob/6664eed/lib/kernel/src/kernel.erl#L67), a special OTP kernel supervisor for important services that are considered safe to restart.
 RePG2 is implemented as a normal OTP application.

   * pg2 will start itself if it is not yet started.
-RePG2 expects to be added to your :applications in mix.exs and will not start itself.
+RePG2 expects to be added to your :applications in mix.exs (see "Installation") and will not start itself.

 ## How pg2 (and RePG2) Works